Rosalía Mera

-Rosalía Mera Goyenechea (28 January 1944 – 15 August 2013) was a Spanish businesswoman and entrepreneur.
+Rosalía Mera Goyenechea (28 January 1944 – 15 August 2013) was a Spanish businesswoman and fashion designer.
 At the time of her death, she was the richest woman in Spain and the world's richest self-made woman according to Forbes.
+She was ranked #66 among the world's most powerful women by Forbes in 2013.
 In 1975, she co-founded the Zara retail chain with her then-husband Amancio Ortega Gaona.
 The company grew to become the world's largest fashion retailer.

 Early life and education

-Rosalia Mera Goyenechea was born in A Coruña, Galicia, Spain on 28 January 1944.
-She dropped out of school at age eleven to work as a sales assistant in a clothing shop.
+Rosalia Mera Goyenechea was born in A Coruña, Galicia, Spain, on 28 January 1944.
+She was raised in the working-class Monte Alto neighbourhood of A Coruña, and left school at age eleven to work as a sales assistant and train as a seamstress.

 Career

 Mera began designing gowns and lingerie in her home with her then-husband, Amancio Ortega Gaona.
 The couple opened the first Zara store in 1975 in A Coruña.
 Eventually the couple parlayed their work into a multi-billion dollar enterprise.
 Zara's success was in part due to its strategy of imitating popular fashions and quickly making them for sale at inexpensive prices.

 Ten years after the opening of the first Zara store, Inditex was established as a holding company for the couple's businesses.
 Inditex now comprises multiple fashion companies, of which Zara is the flagship.
 The company also owns the retailers Bershka, Massimo Dutti, Oysho, Pull & Bear, Stradivarius, Uterqüe and Zara Home.
 Inditex has over 6,000 stores in over 86 countries as of 2013, and over 120,000 employees.
 Despite her 1986 divorce from Ortega, Mera retained a 7% stake in the company.

 Mera also owned an interest in a company which made fingerprinting identification kits for newborns and another company, Zeltia, which researches cancer-fighting compounds of synthetic and natural origin, and in particular bioactive compounds originating in the ocean.

 According to the 2013 Forbes billionaire list, Mera was the world's wealthiest self-made female entrepreneur, with a net worth of over $6 billion.
 She was the second-wealthiest person from Spain, second only to her ex-husband.